New around here?

 Once you have an idea of who your recipients are, ask yourself a few helpful questions to decide if a photo gift makes sense.

-Do you have just a few standouts?
+Do you have photos together?
 (All it takes is one photo for a meaningful gift!)

 Did you take a road trip together?

 Did you mark some of your everyday moments together?

 Was there a meaningful milestone? (e.g., Did a sibling get married or graduate?)